department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 If you're stationed outside the Kaiserslautern Military Community (KMC), use the BDD program through the “Fly-in” claim process.
 This process lets you apply by fax or email before your in-person appointment.
 Follow these steps to use the Fly-in claim process:

 <ol class="process">
   <li class="process-step list-one">Contact the Landstuhl BDD office to ask for all needed information and forms.
-You can contact the office by:
+You can contact the office by:<br>
   - **Phone:** Telephone (DSN 590-8200) or commercial (06371-9464-8200)
   - **Or email:** GermanyBDD.vbapit@va.gov</li>
   <li class="process-step list-two"> Fill out and return your application as directed.</li>